-Load research data collected by ERCOT shall be available only to ERCOT or its designated agent.
+(1) Load research data collected by ERCOT shall be available only to ERCOT or its designated agent.
 Profiles developed from these data shall be made available through ERCOT's standard profile reporting procedures.
-ERCOT shall provide descriptive information available on load research samples, in support of Load Profiling, according to Protocols Section 18.3.1, "Methodology Information."
+ERCOT shall provide descriptive information available on Load research samples, in support of Load

+Profiling, according to Protocol Section 18.3.1, Methodology Information.
 This data is strictly used for Load Profiling purposes.

-In addition to the published Load Profiles, other aggregate data from the load research samples shall also be made available to Market Participants by ERCOT.
-Aggregate data that ERCOT shall provide for each load research sample shall include:

-- ERCOT's estimate of average kW per ESI ID in each time interval based on the load research sample, - Standard errors or other statistical accuracy measures for the estimated average kW per ESI ID in each interval, and - Sample size.

-The standard errors and sample sizes for each load research sample may be provided as ranges or averages rather than providing individual values for each time interval.
-ERCOT may provide additional aggregate information that it deems to be of value to the Market Participants.
+- (2) In addition to the published Load Profiles, other aggregate data from the Load research samples shall also be made available to Market Participants (MPs) by ERCOT.
+Aggregate data that ERCOT shall provide for each Load research sample shall include: - (a) ERCOT's estimate of average kW per ESI ID in each time interval based on the Load research sample; - (b) Standard errors or other statistical accuracy measures for the estimated average kW per ESI ID in each interval; and - (c) Sample Size. - (3) The standard errors and sample sizes for each Load research sample may be provided as ranges or averages rather than providing individual values for each time interval.
+ERCOT may provide additional aggregate information that it deems to be of value to the MPs.